210823-Enterprise/demos/week4/git-workshop/README.md

 * `one-line-test.md` should have a `"Hello world!"` message on line one, and a single line of text on line 2 (`"Replace me!"`).

-* The repo owner should save these files and `git push` them to a remote branch, and create a pull request to the main branch.
+* The repo owner should save these files and `git push` them to a **separate remote branch**, then create a pull request to the main branch.
 Another member of the group should review it and approve it!
+  > How do you create a separate branch? <br>
+  > `git checkout -b <branch-name>` Create a new branch and check it out <br>
+  > `git push origin <branch-name>` Push the new branch to the remote repo <br>
+  > The manually go to GitHub and create a pull request.
+Your teammates must review, approve, and merge your branch to main.

 <br>